Rafitorcha/Taskmatters/README.md

 Uninstall
 -----------

-Open a text editor, such nano, vim... and delete the line that contains an alias named "taskM" in the bashrc file. eventually, execute uninstall.sh
+Open a text editor, such nano, vim...

     nano ~/.bashrc

+Delete the line that contains an alias named "taskM" in the bashrc file.

+    alias taskM="/opt/Taskmatters/tasksmatters.sh"

+Eventually, execute uninstall.sh

     ./uninstall.sh